jamasoftware-ps/Community-Reports/Sync Reports/Sync Status Report/README.md

 ## Description
 The Sync Status Report outputs user selected source sync item/s.
 For each source sync item the report gets all the items that share a global id across projects.
 For each source item the report checks if any gathered item sharing the same global id is in sync.

+* To speed up run time export less than 500 items.
+Max items for sync report: 1000.

 ## Preview

 ![SyncStatusPreview](https://github.com/jamasoftware-ps/Community-Reports/assets/99203913/c3daac38-8315-41ea-9ed4-885a41f358ba)